qrzn23/min/wip/magick/content.md

 They exhaust the possibilities of poetry to declare what is demonstrably untrue.
 For example, we find in the Shiva Sanhita that "he who daily contemplates on this lotus of the heart is eagerly desired by the daughters of Gods, has clairaudience, clairvoyance, and can walk in the air."
 Another person "can make gold, discover medicine for disease, and see hidden treasures."
 All this is filth.
 What is the curse upon religion that its tenets must always be associated with every kind of extravagance and falsehood?

-There is one exception; it is the A.'.A.'., whose members are extremely careful to make no statement at all that cannot be verified in the usual manner; or where this is not easy, at least avoid anything like a dogmatic statement.
+There is one exception; it is the A∴A∴, whose members are extremely careful to make no statement at all that cannot be verified in the usual manner; or where this is not easy, at least avoid anything like a dogmatic statement.
 In Their second book of practical instruction, Liber O, occur these words:

 "By doing certain things certain results will follow.
 Students are most earnestly warned against attributing objective reality or philosophical validity to any of them."